 November 17, 2017

-When an individual is transitioning to become a transgender woman, this means they are undergoing the process to transform biological male characteristics to ones similar to a biological female.
+When an individual is physically transitioning as a transgender woman, they are undergoing the process to transform biological male characteristics to ones similar to a biological female.
 Hormone replacement therapy is a process common among transgender people during transition to help create these changes.
-Hormone replacement therapy for trans women may include three ...
+Hormone replacement therapy for trans women may include three different kinds ...